SmartEVSE/SmartEVSE-3/docs/configuration.md

               your installation will be UNSAFE!

   <Not present> No second contactor C2 is present (default);
-                In this case SmartEVSE will assume 3 phase charging, which is "worst case"
+                In this case, SmartEVSE will assume 3-phase charging, which is the "worst case"
-  <Always Off>  C2 is always off, so you are single phase charging
+  <Always Off>  C2 is always off, so you are single-phase charging
                 You can use this setting if you want SmartEVSE to assume 1 phase charging in its calculations
-  <Always On>   C2 is always on, so you are three phase charging (if your Mains are three phase and your EV
+  <Always On>   C2 is always on, so you are three-phase charging (if your Mains are three-phase and your EV
                 supports it)
   <Solar Off>   C2 is always on except in Solar Mode where it is always off
   <Auto>        SmartEVSE starts charging at 3phase, but when in Solar mode and not enough